 At age 9, Christina was introduced to soccer and fell in love.
 At age 15, she was on the starting squad for the U-18 Team Ontario.
 Christina was scouted by a plethora of teams from the United States of America, and chose to attend Georgia Southern University.
 While there she received her Bachelor of Science in Kinesiology.

-After extensive research and personal experience, Christina has created a neuromuscular warm-up to prevent ACL injuries in female soccer players.
-She is also the founder of Kinetic Physio-Yoga Therapy (PYT) and Kinetic Physio-Pilates Therapy (PPT).
+Christina is also the founder of Kinetic Physio-Yoga Therapy (PYT) and Kinetic Physio-Pilates Therapy (PPT).
 Kinetic PYT and PPT are programs that extend our therapy services beyond manual therapy, offering a holistic approach to heal on a multi-faceted level.

-Being an athlete at heart with limiting injuries, Christina turned to pilates, yoga and cycling as a means of rehabilitation and wellness.
+Christina works with a variety of high level athletes including NLL, OHL, AHL, and local leagues.
 She believes that any training regimen should include proper functional training that increases the longevity and health of your joints, while optimizing performance and efficiency.
 Christina looks forward to passing this great experience off to all her clients!

 Sabrina’s desire to work in the healthcare field began at a young age, and led her to pursue an undergraduate degree in Honours Kinesiology at McMaster University.
 During that time she was an active member in the sport medicine community, working as a student sport therapist for the McMaster Women’s soccer team, and completing her undergraduate thesis on the topic of concussions in varsity athletes.